-The ILEC board of directors is responsible for authorizing the retirement of previously allocated capital credits.
+The ILEC board of directors has the discretion to authorize the retirement of previously allocated capital credits.
 When considering a retirement, the board analyzes the financial health of the Cooperative.
-Currently, ILEC has been paying capital credits on a 15-year rotation.
-For example, capital credits earned in 1998 were retired 15 years later in July of 2013.
-Patronage retirement checks are normally mailed out on July 1 of each year.
+Currently, ILEC has been paying/retiring capital credits on a 15-year rotation cycle.
+For example, capital credits earned in 2002 were retired 15 years later in July of 2017.
+In the event the board authorizes the retirement of capital credits, current members who did business with the Cooperative during the year for which the board has authorized retirement of capital credits will receive a credit on their electric bill.
+Patronage retirement checks are issued to former member-owners.

 You will no longer receive additional credit allocations but the balance that you earned while an active member-owner will be maintained in your name until they are retired.
 Because capital credit retirements are made a number of years after the credits are earned and allocated to your account, you should always keep the Cooperative informed of your current mailing address.

 Please consult with your tax advisor for any potential tax implications.